adch99/pyBlog/docs/README.md

 * Save as Pickled Python object

 ## Security ##
-To prevent against SQL-injection style attacks, something must be worked out.
+To prevent against SQL-injection style attacks, Markdown is used to treat the post content.